nd-nuclear-theory/ndconfig/INSTALL.md

   Eigen (version 3): The Eigen library is a template library, so there are no compiled binaries, just header files.
-The environment variable `EIGEN_DIR` should be set to point to the parent directory of a tree containing these files, specificially, be sure that the tree looks like "include/eigen3/Eigen/<headers>".
+The environment variable `EIGEN3_DIR` should be set to point to the parent directory of a tree containing these files, specificially, be sure that the tree looks like "include/eigen3/Eigen/<headers>".
 Here, <headers>
   represents the files {Array,Cholesky,...}.
 While the Eigen library